-Outsourced AML/CFT/CPF Activities Luxembourg
+Outsourced AML/CFT/CPF Compliance Activities ¦ Luxembourg

 Overview

 Outsourcing of AML/CFT/CPF-related activities is common in the Luxembourg financial sector and can support operational efficiency and access to specialised expertise.
-However, outsourcing does not transfer regulatory responsibility.
-Regulated entities remain fully accountable for the effectiveness, governance, and oversight of outsourced AML/CFT/CPF activities.
+However, outsourcing does not transfer regulatory responsibility. entities remain fully accountable for the effectiveness, governance, and oversight of outsourced AML/CFT/CPF activities.
 Supervisory expectations focus on how outsourced AML/CFT/CPF activities are selected, governed, monitored, and controlled in practice, and on the ability of management to demonstrate effective oversight at all times.

-The Luxembourg outsourcing and AML/CFT/CPF environment
+The Luxembourg outsourcing and AML/CFT/CPF compliance environment

 Luxembourg’s supervisory approach places strong emphasis on governance, risk assessment, and accountability in outsourcing arrangements.